 I am an applied social scientist specializing in health economics and health policy research.

-As a Research Associate in the Collaboration for Outcomes Research and Evaluation (CORE) at UBC’s Faculty of Pharmaceutical Sciences since 2015, I have led and contributed to a range of health policy, health economics, and health services research projects in these areas.
-You can find a list of my publications HERE.
+As a Research Associate in the Collaboration for Outcomes Research and Evaluation (CORE) at UBC’s Faculty of Pharmaceutical Sciences, I have led and contributed to a wide range of health economics, health policy, and health services research projects.
+My work to date has focused primarily on genomic medicine and rare diseases, but current projects also include the use of early health technology assessment (eHTA) to inform medical product development and the use of natural language processing to facilitate research on patient experiences and preferences.

-Notably, I am a co-investigator and member of the health economics team for GenCOUNSEL, a large scale Genome Canada-funded project that is exploring strategies to ensure adequate decision support and genetic counseling is available for patients and healthcare providers as genomic technologies become more integrated into routine healthcare delivery.
+I am the Technical Lead for the Nanomedicines Innovation Network’s eHTA Platform, which aims to facilitate the commercialization of nanomedicine technologies developed by Canadian investigators.
+I am also a co-investigator and member of the health economics team for GenCOUNSEL, a large scale Genome Canada-funded project that is exploring strategies for ensuring adequate decision support and genetic counseling is available for patients and healthcare providers as genomic technologies become more integrated into routine healthcare delivery.

 Areas of Expertise